Bozu1206/tex2html/user-manual/manual-en.md

 ## Installation

-*Note:* you must have `python`, `pandoc` and `pdflatex` installed on your machine.
+*Note:* you must have `python`, `pandoc` and a LaTeX compiler installed on your machine.
+On Windows, you can simply follow the instructions of pop-up messages for installation.
+See `INSTALL.md` for more information.\

-`pdflatex` is only required to get the PDF, if you want to use another compiler, you can still compile the PDF manually.
-Options to change the compiler will be available in the later on.
+LaTeX compiler is only required to get the PDF.
+The default compiler is `pdflatex`, if you want to use another compiler, you can specify in the extension settings.

 To install the extension, you have several option: